FaultyTwo/FaultyTwo/README.md

 ---

 ## :wave: Hi there.
 Currently.
-I'm a junior software developer at a company.
+I'm a software developer at a company.
 And... that's it.
 Nothing interesting has happened to me so far.<br>
 Although.
 I'm looking to expand my knowledge's border.

 Shall I dip even deeper than before?
 The answer should be obvious.

 ## :notebook_with_decorative_cover: Primary Objectives
-- [ ] Go make awesome things again
+- [x] Go make awesome things again (In progress ...)

 ## :spiral_notepad: About me:
 - :notes: Love listening to music (prefer chill genres, Vaporwave fanatic)